Connection lost. Please refresh the page.

 Auditory Signals and the cochlear component

 Our ability to perceive sound begins with specialized receptors called hair cells, located in a structure called the Organ of Corti in the inner ear.
-These cells are triggered when air pressure waves incite vibrations in the tympanic membrane, which subsequently oscillate the stapes bone against the oval window of a structure called the cochlea.
+These cells are triggered when air pressure waves incite vibrations in the tympanic membrane, which subsequently oscillate the stapes bone against the vestibular window of a structure called the cochlea.

 Cochlea (anterior view)

-The cochlea is filled with fluid called perilymph that is non-compressible, so movement of the stapes against the oval window by air pressure waves transmits those pressure waves into the cochlea, leading to oscillatory movement of the perilymph.
+The cochlea is filled with fluid called perilymph that is non-compressible, so movement of the stapes against the vestibular window by air pressure waves transmits those pressure waves into the cochlea, leading to oscillatory movement of the perilymph.
 This leads to vibration of a membrane within the cochlea called the basilar membrane, which contains the Organ of Corti.

 Cochlear nerve (anterior view)